CreepyTeabag/The-Ultimate-React-Course-2023/notes.md

 optimisticDelete in this example is similar to dispatch function that triggers a reducer function, which takes the current state and computes the next state

 useOptimistic is a hook, so it can only be used in client components.

+### 012 Creating a New Reservation

+When we call `revalidatePath` does not only clear the browser cache (=router cache), but also the data cache and full route cache in static sites / static pages.